Gus Cifelli

-August Blase Cifelli (February 3, 1926 – March 26, 2009) was an American football offensive tackle who played for three College Football National Championship teams with the Notre Dame Fighting Irish football team and won the 1952 NFL championship with the Detroit Lions.
+August Blase Cifelli (February 3, 1926 – March 26, 2009) was an American professional football offensive tackle who played for three College Football National Championship teams with the Notre Dame Fighting Irish football team and won the 1952 NFL championship with the Detroit Lions.
 After retiring from football, he went to law school and was elected as a Michigan district court judge, where he served for more than two decades.